 Physician assistant candidates who graduate from the College of Science, Engineering and Technology at Grand Canyon University (GCU) are well prepared in their field.
 The college uses five domains to ensure that the coursework for the pre-PA emphasis is effective.
 Courses will prepare future PAs in these domain areas:

 - Advanced Biomedical Concepts

 The advanced scientific concepts included in these domains ensure that pre-physician assistant grads receive the training they need.
-Students in the program study:
+While you’re in the pre-PA emphasis you will study:

 - Complex biological networks

 - Chemistry and organic compounds

 Career Opportunities for Graduates With a Pre-Physician Assistant Bachelor’s Degree Emphasis

 Advanced physician assistant studies are the next stop in higher education for many BS in Biology with an Emphasis in Pre-Physician Assistant program grads.
 The core coursework may also lead pre-physician assistant students into other allied health graduate programs, such as medical school, graduate nursing degrees, cardiovascular sciences or other specialties.
 If you are interested in beginning a career as a physician assistant, a pre-physician assistant bachelor’s emphasis may be the right choice for you.